benchristelcom/benchristelcom.github.io/src/heroes4/map-design-ideas.md

 - In a multiplayer game, losing your main hero _really_ sucks.
 It's basically game over.

+## Problems to solve

+### Optimal play not being fun

+I don't like it when some decision in a game is obviously optimal but annoying to take.
+HOMMIV example: it's annoying to caravan creatures from dwellings every day, which you almost always should do because opponents could capture the dwelling at any time.

+Another example: the "enemy turns to flee at your approach" dialog.

+- If you choose to fight, it's a boring fight.
+- If you use "quick combat," the stupid AI might lose units or spend more mana than needed.
+- If you let them run, you miss out on XP and any items the mobs were holding.

+Some of these issues can be fixed.

+- To fix caravan micro: daily event that changes the owner of each dwelling to an AI player who cannot build caravans.
+- To fix "the enemy turns to flee," limit army growth (how?), start monsters at a higher strength level, and give each player a couple high-level units at the start of the game.
+This way, monster growth will keep pace with army growth.
+  - Incentivize Charm (Order magic) and Diplomacy (Nobility) somehow so there's at least some reward for attacking outnumbered creatures
+- Micromanaging lots of heroes and towns is annoying and makes turns take too long for multiplayer.
+To fix, limit the number of heroes and towns.
+End the game if any player holds 4 towns.
+- It's annoying to figure out what to do with creatures obtained through Diplomacy or Charm.
+I often just disband them or use them as scouts.
+A possible fix: Create lots of ways to level up diplo or charm so they're actually a meaningful part of the game instead of an annoyance.
+Link the monster types in each area to the player's alignment (this also has the nice side effect of nerfing Death somewhat).

+### Game imbalances

+- Order has overpowered town defense.
+Maybe block Order towns from building Castles?

 ## Concepts and forces

 - Exploration over optimization